 - Post-Disaster Fire Assistance, Natural Resources Conservation Services California, United States Department of Agriculture

-- Silicon Valley Community Foundation has established a fund to support community-based organizations in Santa Clara and San Mateo Counties who are working directly with individuals and families impacted by the fires: www.siliconvalleycf.org/san-mateo-santa-clara-fire-relief.
+- Silicon Valley Community Foundation has established a fund to support community-based organizations in Santa Clara and San Mateo Counties that work directly with individuals and families impacted by the fires: www.siliconvalleycf.org/san-mateo-santa-clara-fire-relief.

-- What is the difference between an evacuation order and warning?
+- What is the difference between an evacuation order and a warning?

 - Evacuation Order – Immediate threat to life.
 This is a lawful order to leave now.
 The area is lawfully closed to public access.